 MN Paid Leave Law

-In two months, Minnesota’s Paid Leave Program will go live.
+Minnesota’s Paid Leave Program is now accepting applications.
 Originally passed in 2023 as Minnesota Paid Family Medical Leave (now branded simply as Minnesota Paid Leave), this program will help countless workers in Minnesota afford the time to care for themselves and/or a family member.
 Minnesota’s unions and community partners, including AFSCME Council 5, strongly advocated for more than a decade to make this law a reality.
 It will be transformational for tens of thousands of workers.
 Countless members of our union testified in support of this new law.

 We have some really important updated to share on this new leave program that are below.